MattCCC/fetchff/README.md

   },
 };

-// Note how you don't need to specify all endpoints for typings here.
-The "fetchBooks" is inferred interface EndpointsList {
+// No need to specify all endpoints types.
+For example, the "fetchBooks" is inferred automatically. interface EndpointsList {
   fetchBook: Endpoint<Book, BookQueryParams, BookPathParams>;
 }